leo-yangli/VB-LoRA/readme.md

 ## Instruction Tuning

 - The code for running Llama2 is adapted from [qlora source code](https://github.com/artidoro/qlora).
 - We implement VB-LoRA within the framework of Huggingface [PEFT](https://github.com/huggingface/peft/).
-Our added code can be found under ```peft/src/peft/tuners/vblora```
+Our VB-LoRA code can be found under ```peft/src/peft/tuners/vblora```
 - Fine-tuning the Llama2 model requires access to the model weights on HuggingFace.
 Ensure you have the access before running the code.

 #### Create and activate conda env